Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 - Florida has played 69 games this season that ended with over 6 goals.

-- The Hurricanes have won 62.5% of their games when they've been a moneyline favorite this season (15-9).
+- The Hurricanes have won 62.5% of their games when favored on the moneyline this season (15-9).

 - The Panthers have been the underdog 13 times this season, and upset their opponent in nine, or 69.2%, of those games.